Sankt Wendel

-St. Wendel (/de/; sometimes spelled in full as Sankt Wendel) is a town in northeastern Saarland.
+St. Wendel (/de/; sometimes spelled in full as Sankt Wendel; Sankt Wennel /pfl/) is a town in northeastern Saarland.
 It is situated on the river Blies 36 km northeast of Saarbrücken, the capital of Saarland, and is named after Saint Wendelin of Trier.
 According to a survey by the German Association for Housing, Town Planning and Land Use Regulation, St. Wendel is known to be one of the wealthiest regions in Germany, behind Starnberg in Bavaria.

 Geography

 St. Wendel is situated on the river Blies west of the Bosenberg hill at an elevation of 938 feet (286 m).
 Its highest elevation is the Bosenberg hill at 1591 feet (485 m); the lowest is where the river Blies exits St. Wendel heading for Ottweiler at 853 feet (260 m).